paperdata0816/replication-bac01597/README.md

 The shared dataset is a cleaned dataset constructed for analysis.
 Where any underlying raw inputs are subject to third‑party licensing terms, those raw inputs cannot be redistributed.
 Source descriptions and variable construction notes are provided in `data_dictionary.xlsx` and in the manuscript.

-## Contact during peer review

-For peer review, contact should be routed through the journal’s editorial office.